input-output-hk/haskell.nix/docs/user-guide.md

 # User Guide

 So you want to use `haskell.nix` with your stack or cabal project.
-The general appraoch will be to pick the right tool from `nix-tools` and produce a `pkgs.nix` expressions.
+The general	approach will be to pick the right tool from `nix-tools` and produce a `pkgs.nix` expressions.
 Getting a copy of the haskell.nix, hackage.nix (and potentially stackage.nix) source will then equip us to produce derivations that we can `nix build`.